digiaonline/wifi-dashboard/README.md

 * PHP >= 7.1
 * Composer

+If you want to deploy the application you will also need:

+* Capistrano

 ## Installation

 Make sure you're either at the office or connected to Nord VPN before proceeding